 One of the largest areas of waste in development are poorly formed requirements.
 This post presents a very simple technique that can be applied to all user stories to improve quality and reduce waste, as well as examining how this can fit into your current planning and estimation workflow via the underused ‘definition of ready’.
 It’s a very actionable concept that you can apply immediately.

 In this article, author discusses three techniques to defend against malicious users in software systems.
-These techniques includes creating personas to think strategically about the mischief a malicious user might attempt, misuse cases used to determine how the software should respond to unintended use, and activity diagrams annotated with security concerns.
+The techniques includes creating personas, misuse cases and annotated activity diagrams.

 Product risk analysis (PRA) can be done during the various phases of sequential or agile system development.
 This article shows how to apply PRA to elevate it from project level to domain level.

 This article discusses “human experience” testing and uses concepts from human computer interaction design theory to establish a framework for developing “human experience” test scenarios.